Raku/doc/CONTRIBUTING.md

         $x = frob();
     =end code

-Finally, you can disable certain checks with :ok-test, allowing us to generally fail certain styles, but allow them when it is explicitly the point of the code.
+You can disable certain checks with :ok-test, allowing us to generally fail certain styles, but allow them when it is explicitly the point of the code.

     =begin code :ok-test<WHAT>
         say 42.WHAT;
     =end

+If a code snippet looks like a method declaration, it's automatically wrapped in additional code so you don't have to specify a body in the docs.
+Multi-line method signatures are much harder to detect, so if you have a method body that spans likes, use the :method tag:

+    =begin code :method
+        method arg (
+            Bool $one,
+            Bool $two
+        )
+    =end code

 ### Catching expected exception